Mariposa provides access to Yosemite Valley in Yosemite National Park, California, USA.

-On this Yosemite National Park trip, Mariposa, California, with accommodation at Mother Lode Lodge, is our staging location for Hwy 140 access along the Merced River to hikes in Yosemite Valley.
+On this Yosemite National Park trip, Mariposa, California, with accommodation at Mother Lode Lodge, is the staging location for Hwy 140 access along the Merced River to hikes in Yosemite Valley.

 Near the entrance, there is a Memorial Bench dedicated to Woody, a family man and a CDF fire fighter.
 Fire is a by-product of attempting to tame the desert and an ever-present and ominous reality of living here.
 Fire crews are ever-present and visible.

 Mariposa is on the infamous Highway 49 created by the California Gold Rush.
 Mariposa County is arguably one of the most influential locations in the development of Northern California along the west edge of the Sierra Nevada Foothills.

 A short distance south, and a block west, on Bullion Street is the historic jail constructed in 1858 of granite blocks a foot (30.5 cm) thick.
 The sturdy structure was designed to discourage escape and to protect prisoners from lynch mobs.

 A few blocks north along Bullion Street, from the Old Stone Jail, is the stately and historical Mariposa County Courthouse, constructed in 1854.
 It is the oldest county courthouse west of the Rockies which is still in continuous use.

-The bell, which weighs 267 lbs bears the mark of Naylor Vickers & Co., 1861 - Sheffield.
+The bell, which weighs 267 lbs, bears the mark of Naylor Vickers & Co., 1861 - Sheffield.
 The clock has been humming along since then and is still wound by hand today.

-Walking the back streets of Mariposa reveals a mixture of modern homes within an eclectic mixture of architectural styles, often with a Spanish influence and occasionally interrupted by derelict ruins which must date back to the early years of Mariposa.
+Walking the back streets of Mariposa reveals a mixture of modern homes within an eclectic mixture of architectural styles, often with a Spanish influence and occasionally interrupted by derelict ruins which may date back to the early years of Mariposa.

 'A Community That Forgets Its Past Has No Future'.
 Smithsonian Institute calls it "The Best Little Museum of Its Size West of the Mississippi".
 An entire day could easily be spent here touring the exhibits.